parallelcointeam/btcwallet/README.md

 encryption will extend to transactions as well.

-btcwallet is not an SPV client and requires connecting to a local or remote btcd instance for asynchronous blockchain queries and notifications over websockets.
-Full btcd installation instructions can be found [here](https://github.com/parallelcointeam/pod).
-An alternative SPV mode that is compatible with btcd and Bitcoin Core is planned for a future release.
+btcwallet is not an SPV client and requires connecting to a local or remote pod instance for asynchronous blockchain queries and notifications over websockets.
+Full pod installation instructions can be found [here](https://github.com/parallelcointeam/pod).
+An alternative SPV mode that is compatible with pod and Bitcoin Core is planned for a future release.

 Wallet clients can use one of two RPC servers: